export const prerender = true; Academic — Tom Abba

 Academic

-- Professor of Digital Narratives, University of the West of England, Bristol
+• Associate Professor in Art & Design, University of the West of England, Bristol

 Research